 Our students engage in a variety of performance opportunities throughout the year.
 These include; regular performances at school assemblies, shopping centers, aged care facilities, our annual Christmas concert and the grade 3-4 annual school production.
 These performances provide opportunities for students to gain experience as artists in practical situations, which allow them to develop artistic skills and experience.

 Private instrumental lessons are available in guitar, drums and keyboard, providing one-on-one tuition to students on a fee-paying basis.

 All students have the opportunity to perform in our annual Christmas Concert in Term 4.

-In 2016 we introduced the Baxter Primary Glee club (choir) for students from grades 3-6 to sing together and perform at assemblies and other public occasions.
+In 2016 we introduced the Baxter Primary Choir for students from years 3-6 to sing together and perform at assemblies and other public occasions.
 Students also have access to private/small group tuition in keyboard, drums and guitar through private tutors.

 Information Communication Technology (ICT)

 Create a video; Prepare an oral presentation; Design and build a game; Learn and practise English and Mathematics in an individualised learning program.
 At Baxter we believe that ICT is a useful tool that enhances a flexible learning environment.
 Students across the school regularly access touch screen laptops and ipads in small group, individual and whole class activities.
 Students also have access to a dedicated class sized computer laboratory.

 Each class is fitted with an interactive white board, large screen television or a touch screen television enabling classes to explore up-to-date information from around the world.
 In an increasingly digitalised world it is important that future generations have an understanding of safety and appropriate behaviour.
 We use online social media sites such as Edmodo and SeeSaw to enhance communication between school and home and implement appropriate online behaviour.
 Baxter has achieved Esmart status, recognising our efforts and practices in creating a safe and productive learning environment.